dhis2/training-docs/content/tracker_use/tg_line_list.md

-# Trainer’s Guide to Event Reports (Pivot) amd Line Listing
+# Trainer’s Guide to Event Reports (Pivot) and Line Listing

 ## What is this guide?